 In the 2011 census the Welshpool Gungrog Ward reported that 11.8% of the population spoke Welsh.
 This is a decrease from the 2001 census which stated that 13.8% of the population of Welshpool Gungrog spoke Welsh.
-The development of a single dwelling in this settlement is not considered to have a detrimental impact on the cultural or linguistic vitality of the area.
+Whilst there are limited facilities in the area the development of a single dwelling in this settlement is not considered to have a detrimental impact on the cultural or linguistic vitality of the area.